 Long story short, it did get me to Kirkwood, but it was a bit annoying to have to stop, especially the day the Manteca Supercharger was down and I was forced to drive to Folson and all the way around 50/89/88, causing an almost 2H detour.

 After getting my new Model 3 AWD LR, my first drive to KW I stayed conservative and stopped 10mn in Manteca to recharge 10%.
 After arriving, I arrived with 20% left while having driven quite hard.
-This gave me enough confidence that I'd be able to do it in one shot, even if that day the weather was perfect.
+This gave me enough confidence that I'd be able to do it in one shot, even if that day the weather was not absolutely perfect.

 So, for my 2nd drive, I planned to drive in one shot, despite the less than ideal conditions (snow at the top).
 This was a bit risky because if the road closed at the top of 88, I'd be in trouble.
 My backup plan was first to beg caltrans to escort me through, and if that failed, to roll back to jackson's bus station to use their 240V/22A charger which although not that fast would give me enough charge in 30 to 60mn to make it to the folsom supercharger.
 Obviously, this would have sucked, but better than being totally stuck.